arielfayol37/Dr_R/README.md

 # Dr_R
-Web platform for Assigments System.
+Web platform for Physics Assigments System.

 This is the README file for the Dr_R web application built using Django.
 The application is designed to provide different functionalities for students (Deimos), instructors (Phobos), and general users (Astros).